ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 Firefox **sometimes** fails to import a perfectly good certificate for no apparent reason and without a proper error message.

-You can try to generate a new password protected certificate using the RavenDB CLI and import that instead.
+You can try to generate a new password-protected certificate using the RavenDB CLI and import that instead.

 If it didn't help, you can use any other client certificate you have which works with Firefox (even if it wasn't generated by RavenDB) and have RavenDB trust it.
 See [trusting an existing certificate](../../server/administration/cli#trustclientcert).